amaad-michael/michaeltatum.xyz/content/_index.md

 # Hello!
 I'm A. Michael Tatum.

-I'm a Cloud Linux Engineer based near Austin, Texas, specializing in architecting secure, scalable cloud solutions that drive measurable business impact.
-With deep expertise in Linux systems, Infrastructure as Code, and automation, I build resilient, high-availability infrastructure while implementing comprehensive security and compliance frameworks.
-My engineering approach focuses on outcomes that matter; whether that's accelerating deployment cycles, maximizing uptime, or optimizing costs through intelligent resource management.
-This site showcases my professional journey, technical projects, and commitment to continuous learning in cloud-native technologies.
+As a Cloud Linux Engineer in the Austin, Texas area, I architect secure, scalable, and cost-effective cloud infrastructure that delivers measurable business results.
+With deep expertise in Linux, Infrastructure as Code (IaC), and automation, I build resilient, high-availability systems designed to accelerate deployment cycles, maximize uptime, and meet rigorous security and compliance standards.
+My focus is on engineering tangible outcomes through intelligent cloud-native solutions.

 ## Explore Further
 * Dive into my **[SiftDNS Portfolio](/siftdns/)** to see my most recent project in action.